 On March 16, 2011, the Company also completed an IPO of 9,500,000 shares of common stock at an offering price of \$14.00 per share and on March 11, 2011 listed on the NYSE.
 All shares were sold in the form of depositary shares and each depositary share represented an ownership interest in one share of common stock.
 Of the 9,500,000 shares, 950,000 shares were newly issued by the Company and 8,550,000 shares were sold by selling stockholders.
 The Company received \$12,369 thousand of net proceeds from the issuance of the new shares of common stock after deducting underwriters' discounts and commissions, and the Company did not receive any proceeds from the sale of shares of common stock offered by the selling stockholders.
-The Company incurred \$10,591 thousand of IPO expenses that were initially recorded as other current assets and, upon completion of IPO, reclassified as reduction of additional paid-in capital in the consolidated balance sheets.
+The Company incurred \$10,807 thousand of IPO expenses that were recorded as reduction of additional paid-in capital in the consolidated balance sheets.